What is form 5500-EZ for the Solo 401k?

 Do I need to attach any bank account statements, receipts, or other paperwork with this form?

 You do not need to attach any extra documents when filing the 5500-EZ.

 Can I get an extension to file my 5500-EZ?

 A one-time extension to file Form 5500-EZ (up to 2 ½ months) may be obtained by filing Form 5558 on or before July 31st.
 For help with this form, please contact your CPA.
-If you don’t have a CPA able to assist you, just reach out to us and we can provide a vetted list of CPAs familiar with the Solo 401k and 5500-EZ filing.
+If you don’t have a CPA able to assist you, just reach out to us and we can provide a CPA resource list of those familiar with the Solo 401k and 5500-EZ filing.

 I didn’t file my form 5500-EZ in time.
 What should I do?

 You may be eligible for penalty relief under Revenue Procedure 2015-32.
 You’ll find instructions for how to file a late 5500-EZ on the IRS website at https://www.irs.gov/retirement-plans/penalty-relief-program-for-form-5500-ez-late-filers.
 We recommend utilizing your CPA to complete this filing.
-If you don’t have a CPA able to assist you, just reach out to us and we can provide a vetted list of CPAs familiar with the Solo 401k and 5500-EZ filing.
+If you don’t have a CPA able to assist you, just reach out to us and we can provide a CPA resource list of those familiar with the Solo 401k and 5500-EZ filing.

 How do I submit an amended 5500-EZ?

 You must submit the amended return using the paper Form 5500-EZ with the IRS.

 Help!
 I don’t have a CPA to help me file this form.